 Online and Mobile Chat Counseling

 Speak to a counselor from any computer, tablet or smart phone!
-Free live online and mobile counseling is available 7 days a week, from 11:00 AM to 11:00 PM.
+Free live online and mobile counseling is available Monday – Friday, from 7:00 PM to 11:00 PM.
 This service is for Long Island residents only.